Foot and Ankle, Hip, Knee, Shoulder, Spine

 My approach to treating patients

 After graduating from University of Iowa Medical School, I practiced three years of general family medicine.
 I realized that I could contribute more with advanced training and decided to specialize in orthopaedic surgery.
-Orthopaedic surgery has become such a broad and expansive field, no one is able to master all techniques and stay current.
-Following completion of the University of Wisconsin Orthopaedic Program, Madison, I decided to take advanced training in knee, arthroscopic, and total joint surgery as the first San Diego Knee and Sports Medicine fellow in San Diego, California.
+Orthopaedic surgery has become such a broad and expansive field and no one is able to master all techniques and stay current.
+Thus, following completion of the University of Wisconsin Madison Orthopaedic Surgery Residency Program, I decided to take advanced training in knee, arthroscopic, and total joint surgery as the first San Diego Knee and Sports Medicine Fellow located in San Diego, California.
 Since that time, I have had the privilege of performing thousands of arthroscopic, reconstructive, and total joint surgeries focusing on the knee, and also involving the shoulder, hip, spine, ankle, and wrist.

-After an extended independent clinical research period, I have elected to return to active surgical practice.
-Just recently in February 2011, I completed a sabbatical at the North Sydney Orthopaedic and Sports Medicine Centre in Sydney, Australia studying complex knee surgery with Leo Pinczewski, MD, probably the world's most prolific knee surgeon.
-I also studied arthroscopic, reconstructive, and total joint techniques involving the hip and shoulder.
+In February 2011, I completed a 3 month sabbatical at the North Sydney Orthopaedic and Sports Medicine Centre in Sydney, Australia studying complex knee surgery with Leo Pinczewski, MD, probably the world's most prolific knee surgeon.
+I also assisted in numerous arthroscopic, reconstructive, and total joint surgeries involving the hip and shoulder.
+In October 2011, I studied with Dr. Dejeur in Lyon France emphasizing arthroscopic, reconstructive, and total joint knee surgery.

-In addition, I have become interested in managing the nutritional aspect of orthopaedic conditions, primarily dealing with arthritis and bone health.
-I'm currently studying for an advanced degree in anti-aging medicine.
-I promote a healthy lifestyle, including teaching the basics of appropriate exercise, orthopaedic nutrition, and techniques to reduce joint compression syndromes.
-We are what we eat and sadly we have become overfed and undernourished.
-Orthopaedic conditions are often made worse by excessive joint loads, producing increased loads on joints that were never designed to withstand excessive pressure.
-A recent study found that for each single pound over an individual's ideal weight, four pounds of excessive, abnormal pressure are produced at the knee.
+Orthopaedic conditions are often made worse by excessive body weight and joint loads, producing increased loads on joints that were never designed to withstand excessive pressure.
+A recent study found that for each single pound over an individual's ideal weight, at least four pounds of excessive, abnormal pressure are produced at the knee joint.

-My philosophy of medical practice is humanistic.
+Our philosophy of medical practice is humanistic.
 I became a physician to become a healer.
 I have not been disappointed.
-It is my intention to return my patients to improved orthopaedic health by using both conservative and, when necessary, the most advanced surgical techniques.
+As a treating physician, it is my intention to return my patients to improved orthopaedic health by using both conservative and, when necessary, the most advanced surgical techniques.